 - EVO to other systems: Use Slingshot to transfer files from EVO to other kinds of servers, including FTP systems.
 (You can automate transports to just about any AFP, SMB/CIFS, or FTP system.)

-- EVO to cloud: Use Slingshot to automatically send files to cloud storage like Amazon S3 and Amazon Glacier.
+- EVO to cloud: Use Slingshot to automatically send files to cloud storage like Amazon S3.
 (Other cloud storage providers coming in future versions.)

 - EVO to EVO: Have multiple EVO systems transferring files among each other.